NodeJS Express Login Authentication with JWT and MySQL

 With the configuration part out of the way, we can now focus on actually building the application.

 Let us start with the entity definition for storing our user data.
-If not already done, create a src
+If not already done, create a src folder in your root project directory.
+Within the src folder, we create another folder entity.

 import { Column, Entity, PrimaryGeneratedColumn } from "typeorm";